mattmakai/fullstackpython.com/content/posts/180525-explain-products-developers.markdown

 headeralt: Comment bubble with code representing a technical talk-based blog post.

-This blog post contains the slides along with a loose transcript and additional resources from my talk on appropriately marketing products to software developers that was given at
+This blog post contains the slides along with a loose transcript from my talk on appropriately marketing products to software developers that I gave at
 [Silicon Valley Bank](https://www.svb.com/) during [Ubiquity.VC](http://www.ubiquity.vc/)'s summit for founders, investors and technical advisors on May 24, 2018.

-Links to learn more about the concepts presented in this talk can be found in the sidebar and at the bottom of this page.

 ----